-The USF Financing Corporation had bonds outstanding at June 30, 2020 as follows:
+The USF Financing Corporation had bonds outstanding at June 30, 2021 as follows:

-Description Amount of Original Issue Amount Outstanding Percent of Interest Rates Issue Date Maturity Date Series 2015 Marshall Center \$ 31,595,000 \$ 27,670,000 3.65-5.00 2015 2036 Total \$ 31,595,000 \$ 27,670,000
+Description Amount of Original Issue Amount Outstanding Percent of Interest Rates Issue Date Maturity Date Series 2015 Marshall Center \$ 31,595,000 \$ 26,595,000 3.65-5.00 2015 2036 Total \$ 31,595,000 \$ 26,595,000 finance the cost to lease purchase a new student center.

-Series 2015 Marshall Center Revenue Bonds.
-The Series 2015 tax-exempt, fixed rate Marshall Center Capital Improvement Refunding Revenue Bonds were issued on May 6, 2015, to refund the Series 2005C Certificates of Participation, in advance of the first optional prepayment date of the Series 2005C Certificates on July 1, 2015.
-The Series 2005C Certificates were originally issued to finance the cost to lease purchase a new student center.
 The Bonds were issued at tax-exempt, fixed interest rates ranging from 2 to 5 percent.
 The Bonds mature in 2036 and, beginning on July 1, 2025, are callable at the option of the USF Financing Corporation at 100 percent of the principal amount outstanding.
 The advance refunding resulted in a difference between the reacquisition price and the net carrying amount of the refunded debt of \$418,352.
 This difference, reported in the USF Financing Corporation's financial statements as a deferred outflow of resources, is being charged to operations through the year 2036 using the straight-line method.
-At June 30, 2020, the unamortized balance of the deferred outflow of resources was \$206,198.
+At June 30, 2021, the unamortized balance of the deferred outflow of resources was \$173,642.
 The USF Financing Corporation completed the advance refunding to reduce its total debt service payments over the next 21 years by \$4.6 million and to obtain an economic gain (difference between the present values of the old and new debt service payments) of \$3.3 million.